All Episodes

 Now, why Democrats?

-This is only single women, by the way, married or otherwise committed women by contrast favored Romney.
+Married or otherwise committed women, this is only single women, by the way, married or otherwise committed women, by contrast, favored Romney.

-I think that they're overcome.
+I think that they're overcompensative Durante, the scientists.

 I think they're overcompensating for the increase of the hormones motivating them to have sex with other men.